Charles George Hawes: Career

-From 1943 to 1945 he served as temporary Brigadier in the Royal Egineers at India Command's GHQ (Engineer-in-Chief's branch).
+From 1943 to 1945 he served as temporary Brigadier in the Royal Engineers at India Command's GHQ (Engineer-in-Chief's branch).

 Later life

 After the War Hawes retired from the Indian Engineering Service and settled at South Brent, Devon.
 He continued to act as a consultant on various irrigation projects, particularly in Africa.

 Hawes married Marion Terrick Sworder and they had two daughters.
 He died on 30 December 1963.